This post may contain affiliate links.

 If you aren’t sure where to find unique SVG files, let me recommend searching on Etsy!
 Etsy has a lot of designers with a fantastic selection of fun SVG files for t-shirts.

 Option 3: Create your own design in Cricut Design Space.

-You can also use the tools within Cricut Design Space to create your own design.
+You can also use the tools within Cricut Design Space to create your own designs.
 This is a great choice, especially if the design you want to make is text-based.
-For more information about using script fonts in Cricut Design Space, check out this article: How to Connect Cursive Letters in Cricut Design Space
+For more information about using script fonts in Cricut Design Space, check out this article: How to Connect Cursive Letters in Cricut Design Space.

 How big should the t-shirt design be?